KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  If you would like to notify patrons that their accounts are about to expire then you can enter a number of days before expiration in this preference.
-The notice text can be customized in the :ref:`Notices & Slips <notices-&-slips-label>` tool.
+The notice text can be customized in the :ref:`Notices & slips <notices-and-slips-label>` tool.

     **Important**

-    You will need to enable the :ref:`membership expiry cron job <notify-patrons-of-expiration-label>` for this notice to send.
+    You will need to enable the :ref:`membership expiry cron job <cron-notify-patrons-of-expiration-label>` for this notice to send.

 .. _minpasswordlength-label: